-Long gone are the days when the only choice was install noisy and clunky automatic gates that always seemed to have errors or something go wrong with them.
+Long gone are the days when the only choice was to install noisy and clunky automatic gate that always seemed to have something go wrong with it.
 In those days, you could hear a gate opening from way down the street.

-Today, gates hardly make any noise, operate effortlessly and don’t have all the mechanical gate issues they once had.
-However, as in life, electronic devices aren’t 100% fool-proof, so you can expect some things to go wrong, but not anything such as they used to.
+Today, automatic gates are far more quiet, operate effortlessly and don’t have all the mechanical gate issues they once had.
+However, as in life, electronic devices aren’t 100% fool-proof, so you can expect some issues here and there.

 How to check if there’s a problem with the electronic gate?
 Sound.
 Here are some ideas and tips to help lessen gate noise so that you are not announcing to the entire block of your arrival or departure from home.

 Automatic gate motors tend to get noisy after years of usage, normal wear and tear, or ignorance of general maintenance.
 If you have an old brush motor, it can get gummed up and the brushes need to be replaced.
 One of the developments of today’s electronic gate technology is the brush-less motor that allows for less maintenance and longer lifespan when properly maintained.
 Brush-less motors no longer heat up as much and operate much more efficiently.

 Lubrication is recommended for all the bearings and moving parts on your gate.
 Internal cogs and gear mechanisms can make a lot of noise if not properly take care of.
 Use a gate lubricant that is rated for heavy duty use or call us today for general maintenance on your automatic gate repair.